mayflower/PHProjekt/README.md

  5. If you include third party libraries, make sure that they can be distributed und the terms of the Lesser GNU Public License 3 as described in the LICENSE file.

+ 6. If you change anything under htdocs/dojo, recompile the dojo packages to include new compressed javascript ("ant compilejs" in the project root).

 Happy hacking.

 (c) 2011 Mayflower GmbH and Contributors